mautic/mautic/README.md

 ## MJML support

 GrapeJS plugin introduce also support for [MJML](https://mjml.io/) language.
-Just [create template](https://developer.mautic.org/#themes) as usual, just add to template `email.mjml.tpl` file with properly MJML syntax.
+Just [create template](https://developer.mautic.org/#themes) as usual and add to template `email.mjml.tpl` file with properly MJML syntax.

-You can use our Blank MJML template
+You can use our Blank MJML template to good start

 [blank_mjml.zip](https://github.com/Webmecanik/plugin-grapesjs-builder/files/4757520/blank_mjml.zip)

+## Support

+Use Github issues for reporting and discuss more about this plugin

+## Contribution

+Create pull requests and we will review it soon as possible.

+## Know issues

+- Dynamic Content is not supported for MJML version of builder
+- Edit button text by Delete/Backspace is not working

+Contributions are welcome.

 ## Dependencies